Snorkeling in Hawaii with Kids: A Complete Safety and Gear Guide

 Ages Two to Four

-Toddlers and very young children are generally not ready for mask-and-snorkel snorkeling.
-Their faces are too small for even youth-sized masks, and the concept of breathing through a tube while their face is submerged is too abstract.
-However, you can absolutely get them excited about ocean life at this age.
-Bring them to calm, shallow areas and let them look through a clear-bottomed bucket or viewing box.
-Let them wade and splash with a Stearns Original Puddle Jumper Kids Life Jacket while you snorkel nearby.
-The goal at this stage is building comfort and excitement around the ocean.
+Toddlers and very young kids generally aren't ready for mask-and-snorkel.
+Faces too small for even youth-sized masks, and the concept of breathing through a tube while their face is underwater is too abstract.
+You can absolutely get them excited about ocean life at this age.
+Calm, shallow areas, look-bucket or viewing box.
+Wading and splashing with a Stearns Puddle Jumper while you snorkel nearby.
+The goal at this age is comfort and excitement.

 Ages Five to Seven

-This is the sweet spot for introducing snorkeling.
+The sweet spot for introducing snorkeling.
 Most kids this age can understand the mechanics of breathing through a snorkel and can follow safety instructions.
-Start in a pool or very calm, shallow water.
-Let them practice putting their face in and breathing through the snorkel until it feels natural.
-Do not rush this step.
-A kid who panics because water gets in their mask will not want to try again for a long time.
-A quality youth snorkel set with a dry-top snorkel, which seals when submerged to prevent water entry, makes a huge difference at this age.
-I recommend the CTSAYTL Kids Snorkel Set which fits ages three to fourteen and has an anti-leak, anti-fog design with a panoramic view mask.
+Start in a pool or very calm shallow water.
+Practice putting their face in and breathing through the snorkel until it feels normal.
+Don't rush.
+A kid who panics because water gets in their mask won't want to try again for a long time.
+A youth snorkel set with a dry-top snorkel (seals when submerged) makes a huge difference.
+The CTSAYTL Kids Snorkel Set fits ages three to fourteen with anti-leak, anti-fog, panoramic-view mask.

 Ages Eight and Up

-By this age, most kids are capable and confident snorkelers if they have had some practice.
-They can handle slightly deeper water, stronger swimmers can snorkel without a flotation device, and they can begin learning to free dive down a few feet to get a closer look at marine life.
-This is also a great age to introduce an underwater camera so they can start documenting what they see.
-Giving kids a camera underwater completely transforms the experience for them.
-Suddenly they are marine photographers, and they will spend twice as long in the water.
+By this age, most kids are capable and confident if they have practice.
+They can handle slightly deeper water, strong swimmers can ditch the flotation, and they can start free-diving down a few feet for a closer look.
+This is also a great age to introduce an underwater camera.
+Suddenly they are marine biologists.
+They will spend twice as long in the water.

 Flotation Devices

-Regardless of age or swimming ability, I recommend some form of flotation for any child who is not a strong, confident ocean swimmer.
-For younger kids, a US Coast Guard approved life jacket like the Puddle Jumper is the safest option.
-For older kids who can swim well but need a little extra security, a snorkel vest is a good choice.
-These inflate orally and provide just enough buoyancy to keep kids floating comfortably at the surface without restricting their movement.
-Never rely on inflatable water wings or pool noodles in the ocean.
-They are not rated for open water and can slip off or deflate.
+Regardless of age or swim ability, I recommend some flotation for any kid who isn't a strong, confident ocean swimmer.
+Younger kids - Coast Guard approved life jacket like the Puddle Jumper.
+Older confident swimmers who want a little extra security - snorkel vest, inflates orally, just enough buoyancy without restricting movement.
+Never use inflatable water wings or pool noodles in the ocean.
+Not rated, can slip off or deflate.

-Gear can make or break a snorkeling experience, and this is especially true for kids.
-A leaky mask or a snorkel that constantly fills with water will turn an exciting adventure into a miserable one in about thirty seconds.
-Here is my breakdown of what is worth buying versus renting.
+Gear can make or break the experience, especially for kids.
+A leaky mask or snorkel that constantly fills will turn an exciting adventure into a meltdown in thirty seconds.
+What's worth buying versus renting.

 Mask and Snorkel: Buy Your Own

-This is the one piece of gear where I strongly recommend buying rather than renting, especially for kids.
-Rental masks are one-size-fits-most, and a mask that does not seal properly against your child's face will leak constantly.
-Kids have smaller, narrower faces, and they need a mask designed specifically for youth sizing.
-The CTSAYTL Kids Snorkel Set is our go-to recommendation.
-It comes with a dry-top snorkel that prevents water entry, tempered glass lenses, and a soft silicone skirt that seals well on small faces.
+This is the one piece of gear where I strongly recommend buying, especially for kids.
+Rental masks are one-size-fits-most and a mask that doesn't seal will leak constantly.
+Kids have smaller, narrower faces - they need a youth-specific mask.
+The CTSAYTL Kids Snorkel Set is our pick.
+Dry-top snorkel, tempered glass lenses, soft silicone skirt that seals on small faces.

-Before the first use, treat the inside of the lenses with Jaws Spit Anti-Fog Spray.
-New masks fog up terribly out of the box because of manufacturing residue on the lenses.
-A good anti-fog treatment before each use will keep visibility clear.
-Some people use baby shampoo or toothpaste as a DIY defogger, which works in a pinch, but a proper anti-fog solution lasts longer and works better.
+Before the first use, treat the inside of the lenses with Jaws Spit anti-fog spray.
+New masks fog up terribly out of the box because of manufacturing residue.
+Some folks use baby shampoo or toothpaste in a pinch, which works, but a real anti-fog lasts longer.

 Fins: Rent First, Buy Later

-Kids' feet grow fast, so unless you snorkel very frequently, renting fins makes sense.
+Kids' feet grow fast.
+Unless you snorkel constantly, renting makes sense.
 Most snorkel rental shops in Hawaii carry youth sizes.
-If your child is old enough for fins, make sure they are short, flexible fins rather than the long, stiff ones meant for scuba diving.
-Long fins are hard for kids to manage and can cause leg cramps.
-If you do decide to buy, look for adjustable strap fins that can accommodate some growth.
+If your kid is old enough for fins, make sure they're short flexible fins, not the long stiff ones meant for scuba - long fins are hard for kids and can cause leg cramps.
+If you do buy, look for adjustable strap fins that can grow a bit.

 Rashguard: Absolutely Buy One

-A UPF 50+ rashguard swim shirt is essential for snorkeling in Hawaii.
-Kids can spend hours floating face-down in the water, and the backs of their legs, neck, and arms are fully exposed to the tropical sun the entire time.
-I have seen kids with severe sunburns on the backs of their calves from a single snorkeling session.
-A long-sleeve rashguard eliminates the need for sunscreen on the torso and arms, which is better for both your child's skin and the reef.
-They also protect against minor scrapes from coral and rocky entry points.
+A UPF 50+ rashguard swim shirt is essential.
+Kids can spend hours floating face down.
+The backs of legs, neck, and arms are fully exposed to the tropical sun the entire time.
+I've seen kids with severe burns on the backs of their calves from a single snorkel session.
+Long-sleeve rashguard eliminates the need for sunscreen on the torso and arms - better for the kid and better for the reef.
+Also protects from minor scrapes at rocky entry points.

 Sunscreen: Reef-Safe Only

-Since 2021, Hawaii has banned the sale of sunscreens containing oxybenzone and octinoxate, two chemicals that are toxic to coral reefs.
-Any sunscreen you buy in Hawaii will be compliant, but if you are packing sunscreen from home, check the ingredients.
-Look for mineral-based sunscreens with zinc oxide or titanium dioxide as the active ingredients.
-Thinksport Kids Safe Mineral Sunscreen SPF 50+ is our family's pick.
-It is water resistant, reef safe, and does not sting if it gets in their eyes.
-Apply it generously thirty minutes before entering the water, and reapply after swimming.
-Even with a rashguard, you still need sunscreen on their face, ears, neck, hands, and legs.
+Hawaii has banned the sale of sunscreens containing oxybenzone and octinoxate.
+Anything you buy in Hawaii will comply, but if you're packing from home, check the ingredients.
+Look for mineral with zinc oxide or titanium dioxide as the active ingredient.
+Thinksport Kids Safe Mineral SPF 50+ is our pick.
+Water resistant, reef safe, doesn't sting in the eyes.
+Apply generously thirty minutes before water and reapply after.
+And yes, they actually do enforcement spot-checks at certain beach access points - the fine is real.

 Other Gear Worth Having

-A Hiearcool Waterproof Phone Pouch lets you bring your phone into the water for photos and videos without risking water damage.
-It fits phones up to 8.9 inches and includes a lanyard so you can wear it around your neck.
-For kids who want their own camera, the PROGRACE Kids Waterproof Camera is a fantastic option that can handle depths up to 100 feet and comes with a 32GB memory card.
-Reef shoes or water shoes are also worth packing, especially for rocky entry points like Two Step on the Big Island.
+A Hiearcool waterproof phone pouch lets you bring your phone into the water without panic.
+Lanyard means it stays around your neck.
+For kids who want their own camera, the PROGRACE Kids waterproof camera handles 100 feet and comes with a 32GB card.
+Reef shoes are worth packing, especially for rocky entries like Two Step.

 Reef Etiquette: Protecting Hawaii's Underwater World

-Hawaii's coral reefs are among the most isolated reef ecosystems on the planet, and they are under serious threat from climate change, pollution, and human impact.
-Teaching your kids proper reef etiquette is not just a nice thing to do.
-It is essential for the survival of these ecosystems.
+Hawaii's reefs are among the most isolated reef ecosystems on the planet, and they're under serious threat from climate, pollution, and human impact.
+Teaching your kids proper reef etiquette is essential.

 Do Not Touch the Coral

-Coral is a living organism, and even a gentle touch can damage or kill it.
-The oils from human skin can disrupt the coral's protective mucus layer, making it vulnerable to disease.
-Coral grows incredibly slowly, sometimes just a centimeter per year, so damage that takes a second to inflict can take decades to recover from.
+Coral is a living organism.
+Even a gentle touch can damage it.
+The oils from human skin disrupt its protective mucus layer, making it vulnerable to disease.
+Coral grows incredibly slowly, sometimes just a centimeter a year, so damage that takes a second can take decades to recover.
 Teach your kids to look with their eyes, not their hands.
-Keep your arms close to your body or clasped behind your back while snorkeling over shallow reef areas.
+Arms in close, or clasped behind the back while snorkeling over shallow reef.

 Do Not Stand on the Reef

-This is a huge one.
-When kids get tired or nervous, their instinct is to stand up.
-If they are over a reef, standing on it crushes the coral beneath their feet.
-Before entering the water, show your kids the sandy areas where it is safe to stand and make it clear that the rocky, colorful areas are off-limits for standing.
-This is another reason flotation devices are so important for younger or less confident swimmers.
-A child who is buoyant and comfortable does not feel the need to stand.
+Huge one.
+When kids get tired or nervous, the instinct is to stand.
+Standing on the reef crushes the coral.
+Before you get in the water, show them the sandy areas where it's safe to stand and make it clear the rocky colorful areas are off-limits for standing.
+Another reason flotation matters for younger or less confident swimmers - a buoyant comfortable kid doesn't feel the need to stand.

 Reef-Safe Sunscreen Is the Law

-As I mentioned in the gear section, Hawaii law prohibits the sale of sunscreens containing oxybenzone and octinoxate.
-But the law goes beyond just sales.
-As a visitor or resident, you should make every effort to use sunscreens that are truly reef-safe.
+Hawaii law prohibits the sale of sunscreens with oxybenzone and octinoxate.
+As a visitor or resident, make every effort to use sunscreens that are truly reef-safe.
 Many brands market themselves as reef-friendly while still containing chemicals that harm marine life.
-The safest bet is a mineral sunscreen with non-nano zinc oxide.
-Even better, cover up with a rashguard and minimize the amount of sunscreen that enters the water at all.
+Safest bet is mineral with non-nano zinc oxide.
+Better still, cover up with a rashguard and minimize the amount of sunscreen entering the water.

 Keep Your Distance from Marine Life

-It is tempting to swim right up to a sea turtle for a close look, but Hawaiian green sea turtles (honu) are protected under both state and federal law.
-You must maintain a distance of at least ten feet, and touching or harassing them is a federal offense with fines up to $25,000.
-The same goes for Hawaiian monk seals, spinner dolphins, and humpback whales during winter months.
-Teach your children that we are guests in the animals' home, and we observe from a respectful distance.
+It's tempting to swim right up to a honu but Hawaiian green sea turtles are protected under state and federal law.
+Maintain at least 10 feet, and touching or harassing them is a federal offense with fines up to $25,000.
+Same for Hawaiian monk seals, spinner dolphins, and humpbacks in winter.
+We are guests in the animals' home.
+We observe from a respectful distance.

 Marine Life You Will Encounter